sf-wdi-44/js-objects/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- describe objects as collections of key value pairs.
+- Describe objects as collections of key value pairs.
-- demonstrate the ability to access any attribute of an object in two ways - `.` syntax and `[]` syntax
+- Demonstrate the ability to access any attribute of an object in two ways - `.` syntax and `[]` syntax
-- Display the difference between properties (attributes) and methods.
-Call an object's methods.
-Recognize the widespread presence of objects throughout JavaScript syntax (`console.log()`, `$('div').text()`, `string.length`)
+- Display the difference between properties (attributes) and methods, and call an object's methods correctly.
-- find and display an example of JSON on the web
+- Find and display an example of JSON on the web

 ### Where should we be now?